-The power of the juicer is another important aspect to consider before making the final decision.
+The power of the juicer is another aspect to consider before making the final decision.
 Generally, you’ll need at least 400 watts to juice tough ingredients.
 The vast majority of today’s models check this box.
-In fact, popular centrifugal juicers sit in the 700-1,000-watt range.
-There are more powerful models of course.
+Popular centrifugal juicers sit in the 700-1,000-watt range.
+There are more powerful models, of course.

 On the other hand, juicers with stronger motors give you more options.
 They are simply better at juicing hard and pulpy ingredients.

-The speed on many centrifugal juicers can be adjusted.
-Usually, there are two rpm settings which you can change depending on the ingredients.
+The speed of many centrifugal juicers can be adjusted.
+Usually, there are two rpm settings that you can change depending on the ingredients.
 Some models might have more speed settings.

 Last but certainly not least is the price of the juicer.
 Bigger juicers with more power and juicing capacity tend to have higher price tags.

 If you’re serious about juicing and intend to use your juicer a lot, then you might want to opt for a more expensive juicer that’s made of high-quality components and comes with all the bells and whistles.
 On the other hand, if you want to see whether juicing is beneficial and fits into your lifestyle and available time, an affordable juicer might be your best bet.